-- This alone can’t be the deciding factor for which furnace you select.
-But it certainly is nice to know you may get money back based on going with a particular model.
+This alone can’t be the deciding factor for which furnace you select.
+But it certainly is nice to know you may get some money back based on going with a particular model.

 Those are the main questions you’ll want to ask.
 After reviewing the Selection information below, perhaps others that make sense to you will come up.
 Don’t hesitate to ask them in your quest to find the ideal contractor for installing your new furnace.

-There are essential five main components that go into selecting a furnace for a home.
-These include the fuel type, efficiency, performance, cost and size.
+There are essentially five main components that go into selecting a furnace for a home.
+These include the fuel type, efficiency, performance, cost, and size.
 To arrive at some of these decisions, a number of items about your home and existing layout is necessary to make an informed decision.
-The pros call this a Manual J (Load) Calculation. — Often contractors will include this information in some fashion in with their quotes.
+The pros call this a Manual J (Load) Calculation. — Often contractors will include this information in some fashion with their quotes.

-Manual J (Load) Calculation takes into account data regarding your foundation type, roof type, the geographical climate, insulation of your home, house size, and other variables.
-The main items are size of your home in terms of floor space to be heated, desired efficiency level, furnace size and ideal temperature you’ll seek to maintain.
+Manual J (Load) Calculation considers data regarding your home’s foundation type, roof type, the geographical climate, insulation, house size, and other important variables.
+The main items are the size of your home in terms of floor space to be heated, desired efficiency level, furnace size and ideal temperature you’ll seek to maintain.

 Furnace Selection Among Fuel Types